-- Eligibility is determined by your professional’s evaluation, who will legibly complete and sign the bottom section of the application, indicate their professional credentials and mark the appropriate CERTIFYING CONDITION (Deaf, Deaf-Blind, Hard of Hearing or Speech-Impaired).
+- Eligibility is determined by your professional’s evaluation, who will legibly complete and sign the bottom section of the application, indicate their professional credentials and mark the appropriate CERTIFYING CONDITION (Deaf, Deaf-Blind, Hard of Hearing or Speech Challenged).
 This information will certify your need for a phone that will help improve your communication challenges.
 Proof of United States legal residency, as well as proof of residency in the State of Arizona is also required.
 Please see AzTEDP main page to print the required forms.

 14. How does a certified professional refer patients to AzTEDP to help them obtain equipment that best meets their needs?